tihana-gray/principles_of_data_analytics/README.md

 - Calculated the R² (coefficient of determination) using `r2_score`.
 - Recreated the scatter plot and added a regression line and R² annotation.

+### ✅ Task 10: Features
+- Created a `pairplot` of the Iris dataset using `Seaborn` to visualise relationships between all feature pairs.
+- The pairplot shows scatter plots for each feature combination and distributions for each feature along the diagonal.
+- Points are color-coded by species, helping to identify patterns, correlations, and how easily the species can be separated based on their measurements.

 ---

 ## 🛠️ Technologies Used